Abc-Arbitrage/Abc.NCrafts.Quiz/Abc.NCrafts.Quizz/Performance2018/Questions/004/Answer.md

-﻿Type punning in pointer space vs in ref space.
-This is very similar under the hood.
-All `Unsafe` calls are inlined.
+﻿Type punning with pointers vs spans.
+These have the same performance characteristics.